handsontable/hyperformula/README.md

 ## License

-NO LICENSE or permissions given to any third party.
+The project is under GPLv3 license.
 Contact contact@navalgo.com or contact@handsontable.com in case of any queries.